Steering Committee Biographies

 Randy Dillard, Steering Committee Member

 Randy Dillard is a resident of the Bronx, a single father of 5 children.
-He has a been a CASA member for 6 years and a CASA leader for 4 of those years.
-Randy have been intricately involved in the city-wide Right to Counsel coalition since 2014.
-Randy was also appointed to a local community board #3 in the Bronx, where he is serving his 3rd year, and is also a member of the Bronx Defenders and the National Action Network.
+He has been a CASA member for nearly ten years and a CASA leader for at least five of those years.
+Randy has been intricately involved in the city-wide Right to Counsel coalition since 2014.
+Randy was also appointed to a local Community Board #3 in the Bronx, where he has served for at least three years, and is also a member of the Bronx Defenders and the National Action Network.

 Khadija Hussain, Campaign Organizer